AwaywithCharles/Conclave/4. Java/1. Book Inventory Showcase/README.md

 ## Java Implementation

-The Java implementation of the Book Inventory program consists of two classes: `CMIS242ASG1BostwickC` and `Book`.
+The Java implementation of the Book Inventory program consists of two classes: `BookInventorySystem` and `Book`.
 These classes work together to provide the desired functionalities.

-The `CMIS242ASG1BostwickC` class serves as the main driver for the program.
+The `BookInventorySystem` class serves as the main driver for the program.
 It manages the book inventory using an `ArrayList` and provides a user-friendly interface through a menu system.
 The class includes methods to add a book, remove a book, find a book, and display all books in the inventory.
 It also includes error handling to ensure proper program execution.

 The `Book` class represents a book with attributes such as ID, title, and price.
 It includes a constructor to initialize these attributes and getter methods to access them.
 Additionally, it provides a method to display the book's information.